hamish-stobo/roomie/README.md

 ### Running Roomie in Development

 1. In the project's root directory, create a file called `.env` and paste the following.
-Be sure to change the credentials to you Postgres credentials.
+Be sure to change the credentials to your Postgres credentials.

    ```javascript
     DEV_DB_URL=[YOUR_DATABASE_URL];